Self-Assessment - Healthy Sleep

 The Insomnia Severity Index has seven questions.
 The seven answers are added up to get a total score.
 When you have your total score, look at the 'Guidelines for Scoring/Interpretation' at the bottom of the Insomnia Severity Index page to see where your sleep difficulty fits.
 Print out a copy of your completed Insomnia Severity Index to take to your health care provider.
 Here are some helpful suggestions for dealing with your level of insomnia based on results of your Insomnia Severity Index score.

-Another useful tool to help you and your health care provider understand your sleep problem is the Daily Sleep Diary.
-The sleep diary instructions provide specific guidelines for each question in the diary.
+Another useful tool to help you and your health care provider understand your sleep problem is a daily sleep diary.
 A daily sleep diary is an easy way to monitor your sleep.
 Persons with sleep problems like insomnia often have irregular sleep and wake patterns.
 They may sleep poorly for a few nights and then have a night where they 'catch up' on their sleep.
 Then they start the pattern of poor sleep again.

 Poor sleep habits can lead to irregular sleep-wake patterns The best way to track an irregular sleep-wake pattern is to keep a daily sleep diary for a couple of weeks.
 Two weeks of diaries are important to be able to see the full extent of the irregular sleep-wake pattern.
 By filling out two weeks of diaries, you will learn a lot about your sleep-wake pattern and in turn, so will your health care provider.